PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/Chapter 6/README.md

 ## Trouble?

 If you encounter any problems while reading the chapter or while running the code examples, you can ask for help on the [official Discord chat](TODO) TODO LINK

 ## Readme example

-✏️ As discussed in the `Improving the application structure` section, the following text is an example of a good application's README.md file: use it as a template to create your own and improve it based on your needs!
+✏️ As discussed in the `Improving the application structure` section, the following text is an example of a good application's README.md file, use it as a template to create your own and improve it based on your needs!

 --------------------------------------------------------------------------------